awsdocs/amazon-ses-developer-guide/doc-source/examples-send-using-smtp.md

 ```
  1. <?php
  2.
- 3. // Modify the path in the require statement below to refer to the
+ 3. // If necessary, modify the path in the require statement below to refer to the
  4. // location of your Composer autoload.php file.
- 5. require 'path_to_sdk_inclusion';
+ 5. require 'vendor/autoload.php';
  6.
+ 7. use PHPMailer\PHPMailer\PHPMailer;
+ 8.
- 7. // Instantiate a new PHPMailer
+ 9. // Instantiate a new PHPMailer
- 8. $mail = new PHPMailer;
+10. $mail = new PHPMailer;
- 9.
+11.
-10. // Tell PHPMailer to use SMTP
+12. // Tell PHPMailer to use SMTP
-11. $mail->isSMTP();
+13. $mail->isSMTP();
-12.
+14.
-13. // Replace sender@example.com with your "From" address.
+15. // Replace sender@example.com with your "From" address.
-14. // This address must be verified with Amazon SES.
+16. // This address must be verified with Amazon SES.
-15. $mail->setFrom('sender@example.com', 'Sender Name');
+17. $mail->setFrom('sender@example.com', 'Sender Name');
-16.
+18.
-17. // Replace recipient@example.com with a "To" address.
+19. // Replace recipient@example.com with a "To" address.
 If your account
-18. // is still in the sandbox, this address must be verified.
+20. // is still in the sandbox, this address must be verified.
-19. // Also note that you can include several addAddress() lines to send
+21. // Also note that you can include several addAddress() lines to send
-20. // email to multiple recipients.
+22. // email to multiple recipients.
-21. $mail->addAddress('recipient@example.com', 'Recipient Name');
+23. $mail->addAddress('recipient@example.com', 'Recipient Name');
-22.
+24.
-23. // Replace smtp_username with your Amazon SES SMTP user name.
+25. // Replace smtp_username with your Amazon SES SMTP user name.
-24. $mail->Username = 'smtp_username';
+26. $mail->Username = 'smtp_username';
-25.
+27.
-26. // Replace smtp_password with your Amazon SES SMTP password.
+28. // Replace smtp_password with your Amazon SES SMTP password.
-27. $mail->Password = 'smtp_password';
+29. $mail->Password = 'smtp_password';
-28.
+30.
-29. // Specify a configuration set.
+31. // Specify a configuration set.
 If you do not want to use a configuration
-30. // set, comment or remove the next line.
+32. // set, comment or remove the next line.
-31. $mail->addCustomHeader('X-SES-CONFIGURATION-SET', 'ConfigSet');
+33. $mail->addCustomHeader('X-SES-CONFIGURATION-SET', 'ConfigSet');
-32.
+34.
-33. // If you're using Amazon SES in a region other than US West (Oregon),
+35. // If you're using Amazon SES in a region other than US West (Oregon),
-34. // replace email-smtp.us-west-2.amazonaws.com with the Amazon SES SMTP
+36. // replace email-smtp.us-west-2.amazonaws.com with the Amazon SES SMTP
-35. // endpoint in the appropriate region.
+37. // endpoint in the appropriate region.
-36. $mail->Host = 'email-smtp.us-west-2.amazonaws.com';
+38. $mail->Host = 'email-smtp.us-west-2.amazonaws.com';
-37.
+39.
-38. // The subject line of the email
+40. // The subject line of the email
-39. $mail->Subject = 'Amazon SES test (SMTP interface accessed using PHP)';
+41. $mail->Subject = 'Amazon SES test (SMTP interface accessed using PHP)';
-40.
+42.
-41. // The HTML-formatted body of the email
+43. // The HTML-formatted body of the email
-42. $mail->Body = '<h1>Email Test</h1>
+44. $mail->Body = '<h1>Email Test</h1>
-43.     <p>This email was sent through the
+45.     <p>This email was sent through the
-44.     <a href="https://aws.amazon.com/ses">Amazon SES</a> SMTP
+46.     <a href="https://aws.amazon.com/ses">Amazon SES</a> SMTP
-45.     interface using the <a href="https://github.com/PHPMailer/PHPMailer">
+47.     interface using the <a href="https://github.com/PHPMailer/PHPMailer">
-46. PHPMailer</a> class.</p>';
+48. PHPMailer</a> class.</p>';
-47.
+49.
-48. // Tells PHPMailer to use SMTP authentication
+50. // Tells PHPMailer to use SMTP authentication
-49. $mail->SMTPAuth = true;
+51. $mail->SMTPAuth = true;
-50.
+52.
-51. // Enable TLS encryption over port 587
+53. // Enable TLS encryption over port 587
-52. $mail->SMTPSecure = 'tls';
+54. $mail->SMTPSecure = 'tls';
-53. $mail->Port = 587;
+55. $mail->Port = 587;
-54.
+56.
-55. // Tells PHPMailer to send HTML-formatted email
+57. // Tells PHPMailer to send HTML-formatted email
-56. $mail->isHTML(true);
+58. $mail->isHTML(true);
-57.
+59.
-58. // The alternative email body; this is only displayed when a recipient
+60. // The alternative email body; this is only displayed when a recipient
-59. // opens the email in a non-HTML email client.
+61. // opens the email in a non-HTML email client.
 The \r\n represents a
-60. // line break.
+62. // line break.
-61. $mail->AltBody = "Email Test\r\nThis email was sent through the
+63. $mail->AltBody = "Email Test\r\nThis email was sent through the
-62. Amazon SES SMTP interface using the PHPMailer class.";
+64. Amazon SES SMTP interface using the PHPMailer class.";
-63.
+65.
-64. if(!$mail->send()) {
+66. if(!$mail->send()) {
-65.     echo "Email not sent. " , $mail->ErrorInfo , PHP_EOL;
+67.     echo "Email not sent. " , $mail->ErrorInfo , PHP_EOL;
-66. } else {
+68. } else {
-67.     echo "Email sent!" , PHP_EOL;
+69.     echo "Email sent!" , PHP_EOL;
-68. }
+70. }
-69. ?>
+71. ?>
 ```

 ------